Double-slit experiment: Interference from individual particles

-The probability of detection is the square of the amplitude of the wave and can be calculated with classical waves (see below).
-Ever since the origination of quantum mechanics, some theorists have searched for ways to incorporate additional determinants or "hidden variables" that, were they to become known, would account for the location of each individual impact with the target.
+In addition to interference patterns built up from single particles, up to 4 entangled photons can also show interference patterns.

-Mach-Zehnder interferometer
+Mach–Zehnder interferometer

 The Mach–Zehnder interferometer can be seen as a simplified version of the double-slit experiment.
 Instead of propagating through free space after the two slits, and hitting any position in an extended screen, in the interferometer the photons can only propagate via two paths, and hit two discrete photodetectors.
 This makes it possible to describe it via simple linear algebra in dimension 2, rather than differential equations.

 A photon emitted by the laser hits the first beam splitter and is then in a superposition between the two possible paths.
 In the second beam splitter these paths interfere, causing the photon to hit the photodetector on the right with probability one, and the photodetector on the bottom with probability zero.
-It is interesting to consider what would happen if the photon were definitely in either of paths between the beam splitters.
-This can be accomplished by blocking one of the paths, or equivalently by detecting the presence of a photon there.
-In both cases there will be no interference between the paths anymore, and both photodetectors will be hit with probability 1/2.
-From this we can conclude that the photon does not take one path or another after the first beam splitter, but rather that it is in a genuine quantum superposition of the two paths.
+Blocking one of the paths, or equivalently detecting the presence of a photon on a path eliminates interference between the paths: both photodetectors will be hit with probability 1/2.
+This indicates that after the first beam splitter the photon does not take one path or another, but rather exists in a quantum superposition of the two paths.

 "Which-way" experiments and the principle of complementarity

 A well-known thought experiment predicts that if particle detectors are positioned at the slits, showing through which slit a photon goes, the interference pattern will disappear.
 This which-way experiment illustrates the complementarity principle that photons can behave as either particles or waves, but cannot be observed as both at the same time.

 Despite the importance of this thought experiment in the history of quantum mechanics (for example, see the discussion on Einstein's version of this experiment), technically feasible realizations of this experiment were not proposed until the 1970s.
 (Naive implementations of the textbook thought experiment are not possible because photons cannot be detected without absorbing the photon.)
 Currently, multiple experiments have been performed illustrating various aspects of complementarity.

-An experiment performed in 1987 produced results that demonstrated that information could be obtained regarding which path a particle had taken without destroying the interference altogether.
-This showed the effect of measurements that disturbed the particles in transit to a lesser degree and thereby influenced the interference pattern only to a comparable extent.
-In other words, if one does not insist that the method used to determine which slit each photon passes through be completely reliable, one can still detect a (degraded) interference pattern.
+An experiment performed in 1987 produced results that demonstrated that partial information could be obtained regarding which path a particle had taken without destroying the interference altogether.
+This "wave-particle trade-off" takes the form of an inequality relating the visibility of the interference pattern and the distinguishability of the which-way paths.